Int'l : +1-503-894-6022 | Toll Free : +1-800-792-5285 | email@example.com

 Roshan Deshmukh - Manager, Food and Beverages at Allied Market Research

 According to a new report published by Allied Market Research, titled, “Seaweed Market," The seaweed market size was valued at $6.5 billion in 2021 and is estimated to reach $14.6 billion by 2031, growing at a CAGR of 8.7% from 2022 to 2031.

-Seaweed, also called as macro-algae, belongs to several species of macroscopic, multicellular, marine algae.
+Seaweed, also called macro-algae, belongs to several species of macroscopic, multicellular, marine algae.
 It is classified into three broad groups based on pigmentation, which include red, brown, and green seaweed.
-The major utilization of these seaweeds as food and food ingredients is in Asia-Pacific, particularly in China, Indonesia, Philippines, Korea, and Japan where seaweed cultivation has developed into a huge industry.
+These seaweeds are mostly used as food and food additives in the Asia-Pacific region, notably in China, Indonesia, the Philippines, Korea, and Japan, where seaweed production has grown to be a big industry.
 Seaweed farming is becoming an increasingly competitive market for food and related products across the globe.

 5933 NE Win Sivers Drive #205, Portland, OR 97220